kylehadam/Phone-Book-Assignment/README.md

 ├── index.js               # Main application file
 ├── index.html             # HTML interface for the phone book
 ├── script.js              # JavaScript for handling HTML interactions
-└── README.md              # Project documentation (this file)
+├── styles.css             # CSS file for styling the HTML interface └── README.md              # Project documentation (this file)
 ```

 ## License

 This project is licensed under the MIT License.